City of West Allis, Village of West Milwaukee and portions of New Berlin and Greenfield

 attitude toward learning.
 In addition to the core subjects of reading,

-language arts, writing, math, science and social studies, the elementary
+language arts, writing, math, science and social studies, our elementary

 Intermediate School Program

-Frank Lloyd Wright, Lincoln, and West Milwaukee Intermediate
+Frank Lloyd Wright, Lane, Lincoln, and West Milwaukee Intermediate

 Schools are designed to provide students with a transition from